unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

     >>> print("Mitigated error with the linear method" \
               f" is {exact - linear:.{3}}")

-    Mitigated error with the linear methodis 0.00638
+    Mitigated error with the linear method is 0.00638

 You can read more about the ``Factory`` objects that are built into ``mitiq`` and how to create your own `here <factories.html>`_.